andrewchambers/janet-pgjobq/README.md

 - Job results get published to the redis pubsub channel ```(string "pgjobq/job-" jobid)```
 - Jobs and results are stored in the table ```jobq```, the required schema tables in postgres can be viewed in pgjobq.janet.
+- Jobs are encoded as jsonb, things like janet :keywords will not survive the database roundtrip.
 - The implementation uses redis pubsub, but does not store any persistent state in redis.
 - Run the job worker in a process supervisor with restarts, it deliberately does NOT catch errors, this is so bugs like fd leaks can be recovered from without admin intervention.